SandorJokai/LEMP-stack/README.md

 sudo vi info.php --> php phpinfo(); ?> --> Once we created, reboot the nginx and typing on the URL: https://our-servername/info.php

-We should see a nice blue coloured lines with many of the lines. (*those are parameters of the php BTW*)
+We should see a nice blue coloured lines. (*those are parameters of the php BTW*) Once we make sure the php working properly, delete this file immediately, because it contents sensitive datas of our server.